Radvendii/trackpoint-clusters/readme.md

 ## How to use it

-Dependencies (you must have these installed for this to work): `xdo` (library, not `xdotool` the program), `xmodmap`, `xinput`, and `perl`.
+Dependencies (you must have these installed for this to work): `xdo` (library, not `xdotool` the program), `xinput`, and `perl`.

 To compile, if you are using the `nix` package manager, you can simply run `nix-build` from the source directory.
 If not, you should run `gcc trackpoint-clusters.c -lX11 -lxdo -o trackpoint-clusters` from the source directory, but also, you should use `nix`.

 Before you run it, you will need your user to have permissions to read `/dev/input` files somehow.
 I recommend adding your user to the `input` group, but hey, you could also run the script as root if you're feeling risky.

-To run it, you can just run the binary trackpoint-clusters.
+To run it, you can just run the binary `trackpoint-clusters`.
 I would set up some way to run it at system startup, but that's up to you.

 ## FAQ